TERMINAL

 Examples:

-# Check files against a CUE file:
+# Check against a schema at the root of a CUE file:

-cue vet foo.cue foo.yaml
+cue vet -c foo.cue foo.yaml

-# Check files against a particular expression
+# Check against a schema from a registry:

 Usage: